Looking for support for your finance function? Book a time with an expert.

 The Basic COGS formula is :

-COGS serves as the denominator in the DIO calculation, where it functions as a representation of how quickly inventory moves through the business.
-COGS also appears on the income statement and provides a measure of inventory consumption during a specific accounting period.
+It also appears on the income statement, and it provides a measure of inventory consumption during a given accounting period.

-It's worth noting that COGS excludes indirect expenses like distribution and sales force costs.
-This exclusion ensures that DIO specifically measures inventory efficiency rather than broader operational performance.
+Remember, COGS does not include any indirect expenses such as distribution and sales force costs.
+These exclusions ensure that DIO specifically measures inventory efficiency and not just broad operational performance.

 The DIO Formula and How to Calculate It